Elizabeth Cady Stanton

 FFL is also wont to point to the fact that Stanton had seven children as evidence that she was pro-life or “pro-motherhood.”

 We don’t know the reason why Stanton had seven children.
 However, we do know she did complain about the burdens of motherhood in her autobiography and letters, and once wrote in the preface to a novel by Helen Hamilton Gardner, “Womanhood is the great primal fact of her existence; marriage and maternity, its incidents.”
 Further, Stanton was proud of the fact that she bore children easily while other women seemed to be weakened by pregnancy and childbirth.
 One of her biographers, Lori Ginzberg, states that, “Stanton had always been excessively pleased with her physical abilities, and contemptuous of women whose pregnancies slowed them down; with each birth she boasted of her strength and sturdiness.”
 Stanton was, “Convinced that her childbearing prowess proved her to be a woman who had surmounted the presumed disabilities of her sex.”
-These remarks point to Stanton’s well-known egoism and pride, not to “pro-motherhood” values.
+These remarks point to Stanton’s well-known egoism, not to “pro-motherhood” values.

 Stanton biographers and historians of American feminism have noted the racist and nativist strains in Stanton’s and other early feminist’s views.
 (Nativism in the U.S. was concerned with maintaining the supremacy of northern-European Americans in the face of increasing immigration from other parts of Europe.)
 While FFL claims that early feminists “believed in the worth of all human lives,” it is well-documented that Stanton and Anthony partnered with the notorious racist George Francis Train in order to further the cause of woman suffrage, and that Stanton made racist and nativist comments in public.
 Stanton did so not only as an expression of her personal beliefs, but as a tactic to convince the public of the need to enfranchise women (playing on nativist fears of the “foreign menace”).
 As Aileen Kraditor states in The Ideas of the Woman Suffrage Movement: